-By way of Deed, Defence Housing Australia secured delivery of an Offset Area Management Plan and registration of a Voluntary Declaration (under the Vegetation Management Act (QLD) of 53.616ha imposed by EPBC Approval 2016/7723.
+By way of Deed, Defence Housing Australia secured delivery of an Offset Area Management Plan and registration of a Voluntary Declaration (under the Vegetation Management Act (QLD) of a 53.616ha imposed by EPBC Approval 2016/7723.

-The offset area pertaining to EPBC 2016/7723 is managed as part of a larger conservation property located on Mount Flinders Road, Peak Crossing, Queensland comprised of eight lots; 86, 87, 88, 89 on RP892014, Lot 119 on CH311527, Lot 107 on CH311135, Lot 137 on CH311786 and Lot 138 on CC127 totalling approximately 654 ha.
+The offset area pertaining to EPBC 2016/7723 is managed as part of a larger conservation property located on Mount Flinders Road, Peak Crossing, Queensland comprised of eight lots; 86, 87, 88, 89 on RP892014, Lot 119 on CH311527, Lot 107 on CH311135, Lot 137 on CH311786 and Lot 138 on CC127 totalling approximately 654 ha (Map 1).
 The whole site, henceforth referred to as 'Koala Crossing', was purchased by the Queensland Trust for Nature (QTFN) in 2014 to protect regrowth vegetation from future development, with the aim of utilising the property for offsets.

 The tenure of the site is freehold, wholly owned by the Queensland Trust for Nature.
 It is included within the Scenic Rim Regional Council Local Government Area.
 On a regional scale, the site is part of the Flinders Karawatha Corridor, the largest remaining contiguous stretch of open eucalypt forest in South East Queensland (SEQ) (EHP 2014).
 The corridor stretches for 60km from the Karawatha forest in Brisbane, through Flinders Peak to Wyaralong Dam near Boonah, and encompasses 56,350 ha of land.
-It is an important wildlife corridor, providing habitat for a number of vulnerable species including the tusked frog (Adelotus brevis), glossy black-cockatoo (Calyptorhynchus lathami), powerful owl (Ninox strenua), black-breasted button-quail (Turnix melanogaster), spotted-tailed quoll (Dasyurus maculatus), brush-tailed rock-wallaby (Petrogale penicillata) and koala (Phascolarctos cinereus).
+It is an important wildlife corridor, providing habitat for a number of vulnerable species including the tusked frog (Adelotus brevis), glossy black-cockatoo (Calyptorhynchus lathami), powerful owl (Ninox strenua), black-breasted button-quail (Turnix melanogaster), spotted-tailed quoll (Dasyurus maculatus maculatus), brush-tailed rock-wallaby (Petrogale penicillata) and koala (Phascolarctos cinereus).

-Climate data for the area gives a mean maximum and minimum temperature of 27.3°C and 13.9°C respectively.
-The average annual rainfall is 674mm (BoM 2018), with the wettest month in January and the driest month in August.
+Climate data for the area gives a mean maximum and minimum temperature of 28.1°C and 13.5°C respectively for 2020.
+The average annual rainfall for 1991-2020 is 760mm.
+The year 2020 recorded below average rainfall of 660mm (BoM 2020), with the wettest month in February and the driest month in April.
 The site contains four Regional Ecosystems (REs):